Jump to content

 • In-Game Bonus: This provides a +1 to all Perception checks when looking for electronics in particular. +1 for each level above Tech Level 2.

-Tricorder: (Requires Tech Level 4) This advanced hand held device does the work of an Environment Scanner, Medical Scanner, Robotics Scanner and a Security Scanner.
-It can be programed as well and imprinted with scans it has scanned before so it can more easily detect them again in the future.
-This is the most sought after device for adventures.
+Tricorder: (Requires Tech Level 4) This advanced handheld device performs the functions of an Environment Scanner, Medical Scanner, Robotics Scanner, and Security Scanner.
+It can also be programmed and imprinted with scans it has previously scanned, so it can more easily detect them again in the future.
+This is the most sought-after device for adventures.

 • In-Game Bonus Provides a +2 to all the same things all the other Scanners provide.